RieCG computational performance

 Image

 The figure shows that strong scaling of the RieCG solver is ideal with the larger mesh (794M tetrahedra) well into the range of O(10^4) CPU cores.
 The figure also shows that using the smaller work-load of 144M cells strong scaling is ideal at and below 1024 CPUs.
 Strong scaling is not ideal above 1024 CPUs with the smaller mesh, indicated by a nonzero angle between the ideal and the blue line with filled blue dots (144M on the LUMI machine).
 The data also shows that though non-ideal above 1024 CPUs, parallelism is still effective in reducing CPU time with increasing compute resources.
-Even at the largest run with 65,536 CPUs, which correspond to only 2,209 tetrahedra and 642 mesh nodes per compute core on average, time-to-solution still largely decreases with increasing resources.
+Even at the largest run with 65,536 CPUs, which correspond to 2,209 tetrahedra and 642 mesh nodes per compute core on average, time-to-solution still largely decreases with increasing resources.

 As usual with strong scaling, as more processors are used with the same-size problem, communication will eventually overwhelm useful computation and the simulation does not get any faster with more resources.
 The above figure shows that this point has not yet been reached at approximately 65K CPUs for neither of these two mesh sizes on these machines.
 The point of diminishing returns is determined by the scalability of the algorithm, its implementation, the problem size, the efficiency of the underlying runtime system, the hardware (e.g., the network interconnect), and their configuration.